Want to drive an ambulance or patient transport vehicle?

 Step 2: You need to fill in form D2 and send your licence off to DVLA to apply for your provisional entitlement for C1 or D1, or both!

 Step 3: When you get your licence back with the provisional entitlement, you can then book either your LGV or PCV theory tests.
 You must pass both the Multiple Choice and the Hazard Perception tests.
+(If you are wanting to do both C1 & D1 you must do two lots of theory tests, LGV & PCV!).

 Step 4: Once you have passed the relevant theory tests, then you can go on to take your practical driving test.